 2nd, Ultimate Application:

 This is the statement that, when we read it, we automatically lump it in with the Civil War - but I think it deserves a closer look and even a cross-reference with section 130.
 I, personally, don't think the time had come in the 19th Century.
-I think the time he's referring to was possibly 2015.
+I think the time he's referring to was possibly 2015 or later.
 Stay with me...

 As often as I've heard the explanations put forth up until this day that the Civil War marked the beginning of a long list of wars to play out across the globe, it just didn't work for me.
 I always longed for something a little more "al dente" - a little more firm and satisfying - than that.
 And, also in Isaiah-like fashion, as soon as the events were visible over the horizon, the prophecies started to make sense.